zrusev/ddd-architecture/README.md

 Time-Off Manager is a domain-driven web API for managing employee absences.
 When a user submits a request, it is marked for approval.
 If an approval is performed, the system reduces the user's leave balance accordingly.
+When many requests are submitted for the same day, the latest one approved is considered effective.

 ### Features:
 + Ability to submit, approve, reject requests